Gurpreet-Singh-offensive-Security/gurpreet-singh-offensive-security/README.md

 </div>

 ---

-I break web applications for practice and document everything.

-Currently pushing through PortSwigger's full lab catalog — 46 done, 232 to go.
-Authentication, web cache deception, and SQL injection are fully documented.
-Each writeup covers the full attack chain, the exploit I built, and why the application was vulnerable — not what the hint said to do.

-Tools I actually use: Burp Suite Pro, Turbo Intruder, Python, Kali.
-Working toward eWPTX and BSCP.
+---

+*Web application security is about understanding how trust breaks down — authentication assumptions, cache logic flaws, injection points that developers never considered an attack surface.*

+Most vulnerabilities exist because developers make assumptions about how their application will be used.
+My job is to find where those assumptions fail.
+I approach every vulnerability class the same way — understand the technology, map the attack surface, build the exploit, document why it worked and what the real-world impact looks like.

+So far I've worked through authentication flaws end to end — enumeration, brute force bypass, MFA logic weaknesses, session handling failures, password reset vulnerabilities.
+Not just exploiting them but understanding the exact point where the application trusted input it shouldn't have.
+Web cache deception followed the same methodology — path normalization discrepancies between origin and cache servers, delimiter handling differences, static extension bypasses that expose authenticated responses to unauthenticated cache poisoning.

+SQL injection I've taken from basic WHERE clause manipulation through full blind out-of-band exfiltration.
+Oracle conditional error exploitation, Cluster Bomb automation for character-by-character extraction, XML filter bypass using encoding to evade WAF detection — every technique documented with the full attack chain, the payload I built, and the remediation that actually fixes the root cause rather than patching the symptom.

+For anything requiring automation I write Turbo Intruder scripts and Python.
+Rate limit bypass, credential stuffing, blind injection extraction — whatever the lab requires I build the tooling rather than relying on point-and-click.

+Currently working through access controls and privilege escalation paths.
+The full writeup catalog is in the repo below — read those before making any judgments about technical depth.

-If you want to know what I can do technically, read the writeups.
-That's the point of this.
+*If you want to know what I can do, the work is there.
+That's the point of this.*

+---

 ---